 Dogs with polymyositis exhibit several symptoms that demonstrate that their muscles are not working normally.

-As muscle fibers die off, muscles will waste away so weight loss and visible atrophy of muscles may be seen.
+As muscle fibers degrade, a dog's muscles will waste away, appearing as weight loss with visible atrophy of muscles.
 This is usually most obvious in the hind legs, along the back, and on the head where the skin may appear to sink into the skull.

-There is no cure for polymyositis but treatments are usually effective in managing the symptoms of the disease.
-Occasionally, though, symptoms are so severe and the treatment cannot effectively manage the pain and weakness so dogs with polymyositis need to be euthanized.
+There is no cure for polymyositis, but treatments are usually effective in managing the symptoms of the disease.
+Steroids and immunosuppressants are usually prescribed, and activity restriction may also be recommended.

-Steroids alongside immunosuppressants are usually prescribed to treat polymyositis but activity restriction and pain medications may also be needed.
-If it is the dermatomyositis form of polymyositis then antibiotics will most likely also be prescribed.
-Concurrent diseases such as megaesophagus may make it more difficult to manage polymyositis but relapses of the disease can occur regardless.
-Steroids and immunosuppressants may need to be administered long term depending on the severity of the disease.
+Concurrent diseases may make it more difficult to manage polymyositis, and relapses of the disease can occur after symptoms appear to resolve.
+Steroids and immunosuppressants may need to be administered long-term depending on the severity of the disease.

-If a dog has polymyositis, it is not a good candidate for breeding in case it is a genetically inherited disease.
+If a dog has polymyositis, it is not a good candidate for breeding in case the disease is heritable.